+Personal trainers are skilled in exercise and understanding the fundamentals of nutrition, including carbohydrate basics.
+As a macro, carbohydrates tend to be abundant in the human diet and they can–and should–constitute the major source of calories.
+So why do they often get a bad rep?
 As the name suggests, carbohydrates are made up of carbon and hydrogen atoms, but there is much more to them than that.
-In terms of sheer “bang for the buck”, carbohydrates as a class of nutrient are some of the best sources of fuel for both physical and mental performance, but not all carbohydrates are created–or are processed by the human body–equal.
+In terms of sheer “bang for the buck”, carbohydrates are a class of nutrients and include some of the best sources of fuel for both physical and mental performance, but not all carbohydrates are created–or are processed by the human body–equal.

 Carbohydrates in the context of human digestion and metabolism can be divided into two basic categories: simple and complex.

-Simple carbohydrates are either a single molecule or are two molecules, known as mono or disaccharides, respectively.
+Simple carbohydrates are either a single molecule or two molecules, known as mono or disaccharides, respectively.

 Complex carbohydrates are also known as polysaccharides, or any unit of three or more interconnected molecules.
 Some starches and glycogen have multiple branches of many saccharide units put together.